 Step 1: Create a Shortlist of Products You Want to Sell

 The first thing to do is create a shortlist of products.
-This will be based on the research you’ve already completed based on:
+This will be based on the research you’ve already completed, which depends on:

 - Your expertise.

 - The niche you want to go into.

 - Identifying potential customers.

 You should then create a shortlist of a few products you could sell.
 It’s best to have a few different options in mind in case the first product doesn’t work out.
 Once you know the products you need, you can start searching for suppliers.